amitoubs/dse511_homework/README.md

 # dse511_homework
 Assignment 2 DSE 511

-A repo has your projecs and revision histor all together.
-You can work and collobrate with other anywhere and anyone.
+A repo has your projects and revisions history all together.
+You can work and collaborate with others anywhere and anyone.